And

 schools, boardrooms, newsrooms - everywhere

 power gets decided.
-Black
+Black workers can be the

-workers can be the backbone, the engine, the
+backbone, the engine, the steady hands

-whole operation together, and still be
+holding the whole operation together, and

-treated like they’re less
+still be treated like they’re less

 competent, less reliable, less “leadership

+material.”
 Intelligence questioned.

 Character doubted.
 Work ethic treated like a

 surprise when it’s been proven since

 forever.
-Translation: Black
+Translation: Black folks are

-trusted to run the place.
+run the place.

-Cleveland has been here before.
-The Browns
+Now, Cleveland has been here

-already hired a Black head
+before.
+The Browns already hired a Black

-because it reveals the
+matters because it reveals the whole double

-to Black leadership.
-On the other, it shows
+allergic to Black leadership.
+On the other,

-how easily a franchise
+it shows how easily a franchise can hand a

-wishful thinking - then act shocked when the
+matchsticks, and wishful thinking - then act

-house burns down and
+shocked when the house burns down and

 somebody needs a scapegoat.
 Hue wore the

-blame for years of
+blame for years of dysfunction that did not

-sure didn’t end when he
+begin with him and sure didn’t end when he

 left.